 There are two types of ticket.
 There aren’t two types of people.

-An immersive experience for younger audiences.
+An immersive experience for family audiences.

 Fox is holding a blindfold race.
 Badger’s selling secrets.
 Pigeon’s teaching people to steal.
 Snail invites you to sit and chat.
 You choose who to follow.